 Some of the most advanced mesothelioma treatments being offered now through the VA are at facilities in Boston and Los Angeles.
 For those veterans that can travel to either of these locations, the level of service and health care offered is the best.
 The VA does not always alert veterans to these options, though.
 This is why it is so important that individuals are aware of the health care options available to them.

 Asbestos is an area of serious concern for anyone who served or is serving in the U.S. military.
 It is essential that all veterans and active service members are aware of asbestos, the risks of having been exposed to it, and their rights in being provided safety gear and training or compensation and healthcare.

-Awareness of symptoms and early signs is also important.
-Because mesothelioma’s early symptoms so closely resemble other, more benign illnesses, they are often ignored, allowing the illness to progress further and become more and more difficult to treat.
+Awareness of symptoms and early signs is crucial.
+Since mesothelioma’s early symptoms so closely resemble more benign illnesses (such as the flu or common cold), they are often ignored, allowing the illness to progress further and become more difficult to treat.

-The symptoms that veterans should be on the lookout for include fatigue, a persistent cough, weight loss, fever and night sweats.
+The symptoms that veterans should be on the lookout for include fatigue, a persistent cough, weight loss, fever, and night sweats.
 Many veterans, and even their physicians, may mistake these symptoms for the flu, a virus, or even bronchitis or pneumonia.
-It is essential that veterans make their physicians aware of their history of asbestos exposure in order to give themselves the best chance for early diagnosis.
+Veterans must make their physicians aware of their history of asbestos exposure to give themselves the best chance for early diagnosis.

 Page Edited by Patient Advocate Dave Foster

 Dave has been a mesothelioma Patient Advocate for over 10 years.
 He consistently attends all major national and international mesothelioma meetings.
 In doing so, he is able to stay on top of the latest treatments, clinical trials, and research results.
 He also personally meets with mesothelioma patients and their families and connects them with the best medical specialists and legal representatives available.